Bravo (American TV network): Brazil

 A Brazilian version of Bravo was launched in 1996 by a partnership between TVA - then Grupo Abril's television arm -, TV Cultura and the original American network.
 The channel produced original programming like the Brazilian version of Inside Actors Studio called Studio Brasil.
-In August 1999, Bravo was rebranded as Film&Arts after Bravo Networks took the fully control of channel's administration.
-In 2000, Bravo Networks sold Film&Arts to Chellomedia's Pramer.
-AMC Networks acquired Chellomedia in 2014 putting Film&Arts in AMC International Networks' portfolio.
-As of 2016 the channel was no longer available in Brazil after being dropped out by several cable and satellite providers.
+In August 1999, Bravo was rebranded as Film&Arts after Bravo Networks took full control of channel's administration.